electricimp/Utilities/README.md

 # Utilities 1.0.0

-The library provides a set of handy and compact functions for Squirrel programmers.
+This library provides a set of handy and compact functions for Squirrel programmers.
 It is not implemented as a class, but all of the functions are namespaced to *utilities* (via a table) to avoid clashes with your code’s existing functions.

+**To add this library to your project, add** `#require "Utilities.nut:1.0.0"` **to the top of your agent or device code.**

 ## Library Functions